mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/SwiftUI User Guide.md

     }
 ```

-In the example above you might see, that `PointAnnotation` (and other types of layer annotations) can be placed alone, or using an annotation group, such as ``PointAnnotationGroup``.
+In example above you can see that `PointAnnotation` (and other types of layer annotations) can be placed alone, or by using an annotation group, such as ``PointAnnotationGroup``.

 The first method is a handy way to place only one annotation of its kind.
 The second is better for multiple annotations and gives more configuration options such as clustering, layer position, and more.
 Annotation groups also behave like ``ForEvery`` for layer annotations.

 ### Displaying user position

-Puck allows you to display the user position on the map.
+The Puck allows you to display the user position on the map.
 The puck can be 2D or 3D.

 The example below displays the user position using 2D puck.